5 Ways Tow Straps with Hooks Can Kill You

 tow strap with hooks

 At first glance, you may think (like many of us did) that this is a heavy-duty strap.
 After all, it has cool looking hooks on it.
 Therefore, so many people make the mistake of purchasing a tow strap with hooks for the wrong reasons, and in some unfortunate cases, have died as the result.
 I write this wishing I had been able to warn these poor folks of the dangers when using these straps for a recovery.
-You also need to keep in mind that most vehicles do not come pre-equipped with a secure recovery point, so you may experience an airborne bumper or two if you connect these hooks to a weak spot on a vehicle.
+You also need to keep in mind that most vehicles do not come pre-equipped with a secure recovery mount point, so you may experience an airborne bumper or two if you connect these hooks to a weak spot on a vehicle instead of a proper mount point.
+It is important to attach recovery straps to the frame hard-points of a vehicle, not to the bumper.
+If a strap or hook snaps under tension, it can fly through the air and cause serious injury or damage.
 Which actually leads us to our last warning for this article, these hooks can slip when you least expect.

 5. The Tow Hook Can Slip and Kill You or Another